scalabli/quo/docs/advanced.rst

 --------------------------

 In some situations it is interesting to be able to accept all unknown options for further manual processing.
-Click can generally do that as of Click 4.0, but it has some limitations that lie in the nature of the problem.
+Quo can generally do that as of Quo 4.0, but it has some limitations that lie in the nature of the problem.
 The support for this is provided through a parser flag called ``ignore_unknown_options`` which will instruct the parser to collect all unknown options and to put them to the leftover argument instead of